Pennsylvania Power Switch: Compare Rates & Save in 2026 - article hero image

 How Pennsylvania Electricity Choice Works

-Pennsylvania splits your electric bill in two.
-Only half is shoppable.
+Your Pennsylvania electric bill has two parts.
+Only one is shoppable.

-The generation portion covers electricity production.
+Generation is the electricity itself.
 This is where competition happens.
-You can accept your utility's Price to Compare or find a cheaper option from a licensed supplier.
-This chunk typically runs 50-60% of your total bill.
+Accept your utility's Price to Compare or find a cheaper supplier.
+This chunk runs 50-60% of your total bill.

-The distribution portion covers infrastructure.
-Poles, wires, transformers, crews fixing downed lines.
-The PA PUC regulates these rates.
-Same charge no matter who generates your power.
+Distribution is infrastructure.
+Poles.
+Wires.
+Transformers.
+The PA PUC sets these rates.
+Same charge no matter who supplies your power.
+No shopping here.

-When you switch suppliers, your utility still reads your meter and sends one bill.
-Only the generation line item changes.
-Same service quality.
+When you switch, your utility still reads your meter and sends one bill.
+Only the generation line changes.
+Same service.
 Same outage response.
-Different company name and rate on page two.
+Different rate.

-Typical Pennsylvania households use about 880 kWh monthly.
-A 1-cent-per-kWh difference saves roughly $105 per year.
-Not life-changing money, but why pay more than you have to?
+Typical PA household uses 880 kWh monthly.
+A 1-cent difference?
+That's $105 per year.
+Not life-changing.
+But why pay more than you have to?

 PA PUC Consumer Protections